scinfu/SwiftSoup/README.md

 }
 ```
 ### Description
-Like the other methods in `Element, the attr methods return the current `Element` (or `Elements` when working on a collection from a select).
+Like the other methods in `Element`, the attr methods return the current `Element` (or `Elements` when working on a collection from a select).
 This allows convenient method chaining:

 ```swift
 do {